pranav-ap/blog/content/posts/constraint-satsifaction-problems.md

 We reduce its domain of $A$ to $\{ 3, 4 \}$ due to its unary constraint.
 But this domain reduction has made $B\text{'s}$ domain inconsistent.

 So, now we have to update $B\text{'s}$ domain to maintain consistency.
 This is why it is called propagation.
-Propagation reduces the domain size of the variables, thus making search operation faster.
+Propagation eliminates inconsistencies and reduces the domain size of the variables, thus making search operation faster.

 In case a domain becomes empty, then it means that the combination of assignments that lead to this state does not yield a solution.